cantina/cantina/README.md

 -----------------
 Events and hooks should be your go-to solutions for organizing and implementing application logic.
-Use `app.on()` and `app.emit()` when you want to deal with synchronous tasks. `app.hooks()` exposes an api for registering asynchronous tasks.
+Use `app.on()` and `app.emit()` when you want to deal with synchronous tasks. `app.hook()` exposes an api for registering asynchronous tasks.
 It is powered by [stact-hooks](https://github.com/cpsubrian/node-stact-hooks).

 - - -